edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 !!! note
     This guide has been tested on **Ubuntu 22.04** as the desktop OS.
 It may work on other Linux distributions and Ubuntu versions.

     Some commands are executed on the desktop computer, but some others on the target Ubuntu Core system.
-For clarity, we use **🖥 Desktop** and **🚀 Core** titles for code blocks to distinguish where those commands are being executed.
+For clarity, we use **🖥 Desktop** and **🚀 Ubuntu Core** titles for code blocks to distinguish where those commands are being executed.

 ## A. Create an image with EdgeX components